 Motorcycle accidents are more common than they should be in Kentucky, with the Kentucky Department of Transportation reporting that in 2014, there were more than six dozen motorcyclists killed in crashes, and hundreds more injured.
 The same source also explains that per vehicle mile traveled, motorcyclists are 30 times more likely to die in a crash, and five times more likely to be injured, than are occupants of passenger cars.

 There is no doubt that when a motorcycle accident occurs, the event can be life altering for the motorcyclist.
 Indeed, the motorcyclist may never fully recover from injuries sustained, changing the course of their life forevermore.

-At the law offices of Lanna Martin Kilgore, Attorney at Law, PLLC, our knowledgeable Kentucky personal injury attorney understands how devastating motorcycle accidents can be, and the extent of losses that you’re facing.
+At the law offices of Lanna Martin Kilgore, Attorney at Law, PLLC, our knowledgeable auto accident attorney understands how devastating motorcycle accidents can be, and the extent of losses that you’re facing.
 If you have been in a crash, please contact our law firm today for a free consultation and information about how you can recover financial compensation.

 Injuries and Damages Sustained in a Motorcycle Crash

 Not only are motorcyclists more likely to incur injuries in a crash when compared to drivers and passengers of cars, but these injuries are also likely to be more serious.
 Some of the most common types of injuries sustained in a motorcycle collision include: